Alexandra Schmitz · Art de l’Anglage · Les Brenets

 • Entrepreneurial mindset

-• Attention to the final client’s real need
+• Attention to the client’s real need

-Entrepreneurship Co-management Guadeloupe
+Entrepreneurship Co-management Structuring

 05 Practice + teaching